General-Bradley9608/Search-Movie-API-JS/README.md

 # Capstone API

-> In this Cpaastone i have chosen a Movie app for [Microverse](https://microverse.io) platform.
+> In this Capstone i have chosen a Movie app for [Microverse](https://microverse.io) platform.

 ## Built With